Green Homes Grant

 The other two issues are closely related and more concerning.

 1) A decent number are struggling to find approved local installers.
-One person in the south-east of England emailed my TV show to say their nearest installer shown on the Government system was 250 miles away in Blackpool - though if the site shows your nearest installer is 250 miles away, that’s likely the head office of an installer near you.
+One person in the south-east of England emailed my TV show to say their nearest installer shown on the Government system was 250 miles away in Blackpool, a nightmare scenario.
+Though I've since learned that if the site shows your nearest installer is 250 miles away, that's likely the head office of an installer near you (so bad communication rather than bad information).

-2) Some of those who do find an installer are then being told they won't be able to complete the work within the six-month deadline, rendering the scheme useless.
+2) Some of those who do find an installer are then being told they won't be able to complete the work within the original deadline, rendering the scheme useless.

 These are both symptoms of the fact there aren't enough registered installers on stream at launch.
 According to the Government, 900 firms are signed up to the scheme, many with national reach.
-It tells me that they are constantly working to add more.
+They tell me that they are constantly working to add more.
 And that makes sense – ultimately the primary stated purpose of offering the Green Homes Grant was to create jobs.

 Many may think: 'No problem, I'll just wait until more installers are on board, it'll be fine'.
 Except there is only £2 billion of funding available, and while that sounds a lot, it could go very quickly – so there is an urgency to doing this, but not enough installers.
 It's a vicious circle.